akshaypunwatkar/Image-captioning-on-flickerdata/README.md

 * Tokenize vocabulary from Training captions data
 * Implement a seq2seq additive attention model using Bahdanau Attention
-* USe a CNN encoder & RNN decoder to train the model for caption prediction
+* Use a CNN encoder & RNN decoder to train the model for caption prediction
 * Test the model on a test dataset

 The model was adjusted and trained to fir our requiremets for the app.